The Top (Non-Touristy) Places To Visit In New York City

 Your NYC adventure begins as soon as you step foot in the Big Apple.
 The way I like to explore — and how the locals do — is through the different neighborhoods in the city.
 To me, New York is split into two areas: Brooklyn and Manhattan.

-In contrast, Manhattan is known for neighborhoods such as the Upper East Side, Chelsea, and — my personal favorite — Chinatown.
+In contrast, Manhattan is known its Upper East Side, Chelsea, and — my personal favorite — Chinatown.
 You may recognize the Upper East Side as being the place where Gossip Girl’s Blair and Serena spent most of their time, or as the location of Columbia University, where former United States President Barack Obama attended.
 If you decide to study abroad at Columbia University, there are many things that local college students love to do nearby.
 For example, if you’re a fan of sunrises and going on runs, many students love going to Morningside Park.
-Compared to Central Park, it’s less packed and much more quiet.
+Compared to Central Park, it’s less packed and much quieter.

-Another fairly quiet and more peaceful place to go is Chelsea.
-There, you'll find a local market fittingly named after the neighborhood it’s housed in: Chelsea Market.
-You can check out the local restaurants and go to a flea market called Artists & Fleas.
+Another fairly quiet and more peaceful place is Chelsea.
+There’s a local market fittingly named after the neighborhood: Chelsea Market.
+You can check out the local restaurants and go to a flea market called Artists Fleas.

 But my absolute favorite place to go to has to be Chinatown.
 To get a taste of home, head to Great NY Noodletown for some of the best and most authentic Chinese food in New York City.
 The restaurant is open until 4am, so if you’re ever craving chicken fried rice and chow mein, you know where to go!